sigasi/sigasi_insights/content/manual/libraries.md

 for a new project you should map from top to bottom.

-So in the case of our `Demo` project, you would change (if `work` is not a good default) the top folder’s mapping first and then override the mapping in the sub-folders.
+So in the case of our `Demo` project, you would change (if `work` is not a good default) the top folder's mapping first and then override the mapping in the sub-folders.

 When you are changing the library mapping of a project, the project will